diegolondon/Data-Analytic-Project-1/README.md

 1. What are the most popular types of properties for sale in the London?
 2. What is the correlation between house prices and crime statistics?
 3. What are the average prices of boroughs over 15 years?
 (Top 5 and lowest 5)
-4. With the use of Apis, what are the correlation of average prices with certain amenities?
+4. With the use of APIs, what are the correlation of average prices with certain amenities?
 5. Which boroughs are fastest growing?

 ### Conclusion: